bbauska/Anti-Project2025/anti.md

 were revoked by the Biden Administration29 and should be reinstated by the next Administration, to include the immediate appointment of the FLRA General Counsel and reactivation of the Impasses Panel.”
-[Central Personnel Agencies: Managing the Bureaucracy, Project 2025, accessed 6/24/24] Project 2025 called for Congress to reconsider if public sector unions are “appropriate.”
+[Central Personnel Agencies: Managing the Bureaucracy, Project 2025, accessed 6/24/24] Project 2025 called for Congress to reconsider if public sector unions are “appropriate.”</p>

-“Congress should also consider whether public-sector unions are appropriate in the first place.
-The bipartisan consensus up until the middle of the 20th century held that these unions were not compatible with constitutional government.30 After more than half a century of experience with public-sector union frustrations of good government management, it is hard to avoid reaching the same conclusion.”
-[Central Personnel Agencies: Managing the Bureaucracy, Project 2025, accessed 6/24/24] Politicization of Grantmaking
+<p>“Congress should also consider whether public-sector unions are appropriate in the first place.
+The
+bipartisan consensus up until the middle of the 20th century held that these unions were not compatible with constitutional government.30 After more than half a century of experience with public-sector union frustrations of good government management, it is hard to avoid reaching the same conclusion.”
+[Central Personnel Agencies: Managing the Bureaucracy, Project 2025, accessed 6/24/24]</p>

+<h3>Politicization of Grantmaking</h3>
-“OIRA should also work with other components of OMB to revise and apply OMB’s uniform Guidance for Grants and Agreements22 and ensure that federal contract and grant guidelines satisfy EO 12866 and other centralized standards as appropriate.”
-[Executive Office of the President of the United States, Project 2025, accessed 6/24/24]
+<p>“OIRA should also work with other components of OMB to revise and apply OMB’s uniform Guidance for
+Grants and Agreements22 and ensure that federal contract and grant guidelines satisfy EO 12866 and other centralized standards as appropriate.”
+[Executive Office of the President of the United States, Project 2025, accessed 6/24/24]</p>

-Project 2025 proposes using OFPP grants to punish federal contractors who engage in DEI/ESG policies or programs.
+<p>Project 2025 proposes using OFPP grants to punish federal contractors who engage in DEI/ESG
+policies or programs.
 “OFPP helps the Director to set a wide range of policies for all of those who contract with the executive branch.
 In the past, those governmentwide contracting rules have played a key role in helping to implement the President’s policy agenda.
 This office should be engaged early and often in OMB’s effort to drive policy, including by obtaining transparency about entities that are awarded federal contracts and grants and by using government contracts to push back against woke policies in corporate America.
-[Executive Office of the President of the United States, Project 2025, accessed 6/24/24]
+[Executive Office of the President of the United States, Project 2025, accessed 6/24/24]</p>

-Project 2025 looks to cut grants across government as a means of cutting employees and programs.
+<p>Project 2025 looks to cut grants across government as a means of cutting employees and
+programs.
 “In addition, millions of state government employees work under federal grants, in effect administering federal programs; these cannot be cut directly.
 Cutting federal employment can be helpful and can provide a simple story to average citizens, but cutting functions, levels, funds, and grants is much more important than setting simple employment size.”
-Executive Office of the President of the United States, Project 2025, accessed 6/24/24]
+Executive Office of the President of the United States, Project 2025, accessed 6/24/24]</p>

-Project 2025 proposes conditioning FEMA grants/funding on compliance with Administration immigration and data reporting priorities.
+<p>Project 2025 proposes conditioning FEMA grants/funding on compliance with Administration
+immigration and data reporting priorities.
 The Secretary should direct FEMA to ensure that all FEMA- issued grant funding for states, localities, and private organizations is going to recipients who are lawful actors, can demonstrate that they are in compliance with federal law, and can show that their mission and actions support the broader homeland security mission. [...]
-Certification by applicants that they comply with all aspects of federal immigration laws, including the honoring of all immigration detainers. [...]If the applicant is a state or locality, commitment by that state or locality to total information-sharing in the
+Certification by applicants that they comply with all aspects of federal immigration laws, including the honoring of all immigration detainers. [...]If the applicant is a state or locality, commitment by that state or locality to total information-sharing in the context of both federal law enforcement and immigration enforcement.

-12
-context of both federal law enforcement and immigration enforcement.
 This would include access to department of motor vehicles and voter registration databases.”
-[Department of Homeland Security, Project 2025, accessed 6/24/24]
+[Department of Homeland Security, Project 2025, accessed 6/24/24]</p>

-Project 2025 specifies aligning the Office of Strategy, Policy, and Plans (PLCY) to the President’s agenda.
+<p>Project 2025 specifies aligning the Office of Strategy, Policy, and Plans (PLCY) to the President’s
+agenda.
 “The department has significant authority and budget to provide grants for var- ious purposes.
 This effort is diffused across components and lacks central policy thought and coordination.
 PLCY should set a department wide policy that estab- lishes how granting choices are to be made and is consistent with the President’s priorities.
 PLCY should clear all granting decisions to ensure that they are consistent with the new policy.”
-[Department of Homeland Security, Project 2025, accessed 6/24/24] Project 2025 calls for eradicating LGBTQ and reproductive health language from all USAID materials and grants.
+[Department of Homeland Security, Project 2025, accessed 6/24/24]</p>

+<p>Project 2025 calls for eradicating LGBTQ and reproductive health language from all USAID
+materials and grants.
 “In addition, the next conservative Administration should rescind President Biden’s 2022 Gender Policy and refocus it on Women, Children, and Families and revise the agency’s regulation on “Integrating Gender Equality and Female Empowerment in USAID’s Program Cycle.”10 It should